Tuesday, 31 July 2012

 We’ve plenty to shout about in traditional homemade baking from across the country.
 From mouth-watering puddings such as Apple Pie, Bakewell Tart, Lemon Meringue Pie to delicious cakes such as Eccles Cakes, Flapjacks, Victoria Sandwich and scrumptious Scones.

 Check out Grandma’s Recipes page for more ideas.
-Which recipes do you think best represents British Traditional Baking?
+Which recipes do you think best represents Traditional Baking?

 Friday, 27 July 2012